An overview of L.M. Montgomery-related news, events, calls for papers, site updates, and publications from 2025.

 Nimbus Publishing (Halifax) published a new edition of Anne of Green Gables: Stories for Young Readers, adapted by Deirdre Kessler and with new illustrations by Briana Corr Scott, in June.
 Nimbus had published this abridgement in 2008, following an earlier version, entitled A Child’s Anne, published by Ragweed Press (Charlottetown) in 1983.
 Nimbus has also published a new edition of a French translation of this title by Suzanne Bernard and Jo-Anne Elder, entitled Anne . . . la maison aux pignons verts : Récits pour jeunes lectures, first published in 2010.

-Routledge (New York) published Jessica Duffin Wolfe’s The Routledge Introduction to Canadian Literature and Illness in June, as part of the Routledge Introductions to Canadian Literature series.
+Routledge (New York) published Jessica Duffin Wolfe’s The Routledge Introduction to Canadian Literature and Illness, part of the Routledge Introductions to Canadian Literature series, in June.
 The book’s chapter 1, “Prevailing Disorder: Epidemics and Infectious Diseases,” includes a section entitled “Tuberculosis, Fevers, and Measles: Lucy Maud Montgomery’s Anne and Emily Books.”

 Screen